 Which Type of Goals Is Better

-The type of parenting goals aren’t inherently good or bad, but the behavior inspired by them can lead to differences in parenting style.
+The type of parenting goals aren’t inherently good or bad, but the behavior inspired by them can lead to differences in parenting style and the likely outcomes.

-Parent-centered goals lead to authoritarian behaviors, while child-centered and relation-centered goals lead to authoritative behaviors.
+Parent-centered goals typically lead to authoritarian behaviors, while child-centered and relation-centered goals lead to authoritative behaviors.

-The authoritarian parenting style is found to result in worse outcomes than the authoritative parenting style.
 Experts and psychologists around the globe recommend authoritative parenting as the parenting style of choice2.
-Therefore, child-centered and relation-centered goals may lead to better quality parenting.

 How To Set Our Goals